BHelmss/Portfolio/README.md

-# Portfolio
+Portfolio

-Master repository to showcase previous and current projects
+Hello, this is the master repository to showcase previous and current projects I have worked on.

+Included Projects:
+	1.
+	2.
+	3.